GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 We connect to all the extracted artifact URLs simultaneously via field `_sendHTTPRequests` (sending the multiple HTTP requests asynchronously), and we query the `Location` header from each response.

-As field `_sendHTTPRequests` receives argument `input` (of type `[HTTPRequestInput]`), we need to dynamically generate this input, by:
+As field `_sendHTTPRequests` receives argument `input` (of type `[HTTPRequestInput]`), we dynamically generate this input, by:

-- iterating each of the artifact URLs (stored under dynamic variable `$gitHubProxyArtifactDownloadURLs`)
+- Iterating each of the artifact URLs (stored under dynamic variable `$gitHubProxyArtifactDownloadURLs`)
-- dynamically building a JSON object for each of them (using field `_objectAddEntry`) that contains all the required parameters (headers, authentication, and others)
+- Dynamically building a JSON object for each of them (using field `_objectAddEntry`) that contains all the required parameters (headers, authentication, and others)
-- appending the URL to this JSON object (available under dynamic variable `$url`)
+- Appending the URL to this JSON object (available under dynamic variable `$url`)

-Notice that we must `@remove` field `httpRequestInputs`, as it contains the GitHub token (under `password: $githubAccessToken`), which we do not want to print.
-During development, though, we can disable this directive.
+This list of dynamically-created JSON objects will be coerced to `[HTTPRequestInput]` when passed as argument to `_sendHTTPRequests(input:)`.
+If our procedure was not right, and any item cannot be coerced to `HTTPRequestInput` (eg: because we did not provide a mandatory property, or provide a non-existing property), then the GraphQL server will produce a coercion error.

-The generated list of JSON objects will be coerced to `[HTTPRequestInput]` when passed as argument to `_sendHTTPRequests(input:)`.
+_Notice that we must `@remove` field `httpRequestInputs`, as it contains the GitHub token (under `password: $githubAccessToken`), which we do not want to print in the response.
+During development, though, we can disable this directive._

 ```graphql
 query CreateHTTPRequestInputs